 “Little girl, don’t use words you don’t understand,” he told me.

 I never forgave him for breaking Mandy’s heart.
 At least that was my version of events, which I admit might not be accurate now that I am older.
 When I was a kid, I was convinced that she loved him with a pure heart, and he dropped her like he does all of the random women who come through our front door.

 “Josie!”
 I hear Gary faintly bellow from beyond the waves.
 “Sing!”

-I look around and make sure I am alone on the beach.
+I look around and make sure I am still alone on the beach.
 The sun is just breaking over the horizon, beyond the deserted pier.
+All the stores behind me on the boardwalk are closed.
+Big metal gates cover the doors and windows of the t-shirt shops and little restaurants that tourists love to visit.
 I open my arms and the itchy blanket to welcome the sun.
 I take a deep breath and begin to sing softly at first.